 Welcome to the latest issue of the Newsletter!
-In this issue, you will find information on 2nd quarter reporting, IRS interest rates increase, and HSA contribution increase for 2023.
+In this issue, you will find information on Interest Rate Increases, Holiday Closures, PPP Loans, and the Work Opportunity Tax Credit.

 As always, if there is anything that you would like to see more of in our newsletters, please let us know.